acabreira1/pluginparameters/README.md

 pluginparameters
 ================

-A library to support the development of Modular Plugins in JUCE.
+A library to automate parameter configuration in plugins developed with JUCE.